amitjoshi1709/Terraform-Project/README.md

 # Terraform-Project
-This is my Terraform Projct.
-I have deployed complete infrastructure of AWS using Terraform Code.
+This is my Terraform Project.
+I have deployed the complete infrastructure of AWS using Terraform Code.